 Evaluation of electromagnetic navigation bronchoscopy as a diagnostic tool involves examining the:

-Eberhardt et al published the only randomized controlled trial (RCT) to date using ENB.(3) This study consistently used surgical biopsy as a criterion standard confirmation of diagnosis.
-Patients were randomized to receive ENB only, endobronchial ultrasound (EBUS) only, or the combination of ENB and EBUS.
+Eberhardt et al published the only randomized controlled trial (RCT) to date evaluating ENB for the diagnosis of pulmonary nodules.
+(5) This study consistently used surgical biopsy as a criterion standard confirmation of diagnosis.
+Patients were randomized to receive ENB only, EBUS only, or the combination of ENB and EBUS.
 Whereas ENB is designed to help navigate to the target but cannot visualize the lesion, EBUS is not able to guide navigation but enables direct visualization of the target lesion before biopsy.
 The study included 120 patients who had evidence of peripheral lung lesions or solitary pulmonary nodules and who were candidates for elective bronchoscopy or surgery.
 In all 3 arms, only forceps biopsy specimens were taken, and fluoroscopy was not used to guide the biopsies.
 The primary outcome was diagnostic yield, defined as the ability to yield a definitive diagnosis consistent with clinical presentation.
 If transbronchial lung biopsy was not able to provide a diagnosis, patients were referred for surgical biopsy.
-The mean size of the lesions was 26 (6) mm.
+The mean (SD) size of the lesions was 26 (6) mm.

 Two patients who did not receive a surgical biopsy were excluded from the final analysis.
 Of the remaining 118 patients, 85 (72%) had a diagnostic result via bronchoscopy and 33 required a surgical biopsy.
 The diagnostic yield by intervention group was 59% (23/39) with ENB only, 69% (27/39) with EBUS only, and 88% (35/40) with combined ENB/EBUS; the yield was significantly higher in the combined group.
 The NPV for malignant disease was 44% (10/23) with ENB only, 44% (7/16) with EBUS only, and 75% (9/12) with combined ENB/EBUS.
 Note that the number of cases was small, and thus the NPV is an imprecise estimate.
 Moreover, the authors stated in the discussion that the yield in the ENB-only group is somewhat lower than in other studies and attribute this to factors such as the use of forceps for biopsy (rather than forceps and endobronchial brushes) and/or an improved diagnosis using a criterion standard.
 The pneumothorax rate was 6%, which did not differ significantly among the 3 groups.

 The evidence on ENB for diagnosis of pulmonary lesions is insufficient.
-The evidence consists largely of case series and the single published RCT compared ENB with another novel diagnostic approach, EBUS, rather than to standard bronchoscopy or transthoracic needle aspiration.
-Diagnostic yield, the ability to determine a conclusive diagnosis, of ENB per lesion in the available studies ranged from 57% to 84%; a 2011 meta-analysis found a pooled diagnostic yield of 67%.
+A 2014 meta-analysis of 15 studies (only 1 of which was an RCT) judged the quality of most published studies to be low.
+Findings of the meta-analysis were that navigation success was high, but diagnostic yield and the clinically important parameter of NPV, were relatively low.
 There are less data on the potential use of ENB in biopsy of mediastinal lymph nodes.
 Moreover, due to the small number of patients in individual studies, there is limited evidence on complications from the procedure and adverse effects such as pneumothorax.
 Studies have not compared clinically significant pneumothorax rates with ENB versus needle biopsy.
 The data are also insufficient to identify potential patient selection criteria.
-Published studies on factors associated with ENB diagnostic success have identified factors e.g., larger lesions (over 2 cm) that increase success but have not consistently identified characteristics that might aid with patient selection.
+The 2014 meta-analysis identified lack of clear selection criteria as a key potential bias in the published literature.
 Overall, the evidence is insufficient to determine the added benefit of ENB compared with standard techniques for diagnosing of pulmonary lesions and mediastinal lymph nodes.

 ENB for the Placement of Fiducial Markers